-The same applies to qualitative studies.
-Discuss specific features that illustrate its suitability.
+The research design is the one of the most important decisions you make.
+It is directly influenced by your research questions.
+Since this is a qualitative template, discuss specific features that illustrate its suitability.
 These should include philosophical assumptions such as epistemology, ontology, and axiology.
 Make sure to address at least three features and make sure you are citing at least five different researchers.
 The recommended minimum length for this section is 1 1⁄2 to 2 1⁄2 pages.